 Before we find out all about Berlin, what inspired you to get into the music industry?

 Well, I started producing electronic music when I was about 15.
 I’ve always been intrigued by how things are created which led me into making music.
 I started out working my way around the different types of software and watching online tutorials.
 But after a couple of years, I really took an interest in the technical aspects of producing.
 So, I started to experiment more and look for important connections in the industry.

-It sounds like something you’ve always wanted to get into then.
+It sounds like this is something you’ve always wanted to do.
 Who would you say your biggest musical influences are?

 There’s so many.
 I would say DVS1 is one of my biggest inspirations as he follows a loopy and minimalist style to build an atmosphere which I really love.
 Every time I see him he continues to amaze me.
 Luckily, I had the chance to have a quick chat with him in Spacehall Record store during my trip to Berlin, too.